 The 70s have changed the way we play music.
 The evolution of music is a complex topic, and it’s necessary to look back to the 1970s to see how things have changed.
 What was once very one-sided has now turned into an all-out musical revolution!
 Bands like The Beatles brought about a new kind of sound that involved multiple members working together to produce a unique sound.
 Also, genres like punk rock, hard rock, and heavy metal can all thank their origins to this decade.
 This decade saw the formation of many music genres that are still popular today.
 These bands are also famous for their involvement with modern musical equipment like synthesizers and guitars.
 The evolution of music is certainly a complicated topic that requires some thorough research on the part of musicians new and old.
 Without knowledge of this period, it’s difficult to keep up with the latest kinds of music being produced by professional artists like Kenny G or The Jackson 5ive, who all had their start in these ten years.

 The 70s are responsible for these musicians’ success and have contributed to our current music scene in the way that it’s both presented to audiences and how artists create their music.
 This decade saw the birth of hip hop, which was heavily influenced by disco clubs, as well as a shift in what kind of instruments were used in music.
-As we listen to the greatest hits from the 70s, we can hear how much our music scene has evolved, and what has stayed as a reminder of that time.
+As we listen to the greatest hits from the 70s, or take music lessons based on great music from that era, we can hear how much our music scene has evolved, and what has stayed as a reminder of that time.